toa-io/toa/libraries/comq/readme.md

 **Producer** is an application role that receives Requests and produces Replies and Events.

-**Consumer** is an application role that sends Requests and receives Replies and Events.
+**Consumer** is an application role that sends Requests and consumes Replies and Events.

 ## Reply